Mansour Group: Manfoods

+Manfoods was founded in 1994 when McDonald's franchised their first restaurants in Egypt to the Mansour Group.
 Manfoods owns McDonald's Egypt, and employs over 3,000 people.
-Manfoods was founded in 1994 when McDonald's franchised their first restaurants in Egypt to the Mansour Group.

 Mansour Auto

 Mansour Auto, also known as Al-Mansour Automotive, imports and sells General Motors (GM) automobiles, and is the sole distributor for MG Motor in Egypt.
 It is the largest GM dealership in the world.

 Mansour Financial

 Mansour Financial, also known as Al-Mansour Holding Company for Financial Investments, manages the tobacco partnership with Imperial Brands.
 The company also private labels consumer goods such as Sunshine Tuna, Labanita and Belhana dairy products and Hayat Natural drinking water.
 Mansour Financial also runs the Metro Market and Kheir Zaman supermarket chains.

 Mantrac Group

 Mantrac was created by the Mansour Group in 1977 as the sole authorised dealer for Caterpillar products in Egypt.
-The Group has since continued to expand globally and as of 2021 was active in more than 12 countries.
+The group has since continued to expand globally, and as of 2021, was active in more than 12 countries.